Jacob Stallings Preview, Player Props: Marlins vs. Dodgers

 Jacob Stallings At The Plate

+- In 44.1% of his 68 games this season, Stallings has picked up at least one hit.
+He's also had five multi-hit games.

-- In 68 games played this year, he has gone deep in just two of them.
+- In 68 games played this year, he has hit a homer in only two of them.

-- He has scored at least one run 15 times this year (22.1%), including one multi-run game.
+- He has scored at least once 15 times this season (22.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.